slowernews/wisdom-tldr/README.md

 > *'Keep others in suspended terror: cultivate an air of unpredictability.' -- Robert Greene (17th law of power)*

+> *'Assume Formlessness.' -- Robert Greene (48th law of power)*

 > *'One of the most potent weapons in the battle for information is giving out false information.'*

-CHALLENGE:

-Unpredictability can work against you sometimes, especially if you are in a subordinate position.
+CHALLENGE: Unpredictability can work against you sometimes, specially if you are in a subordinate position.

 ===
 ###On attacking